 - Is a permanent resident or dual national of any other country, or holds refugee status in any country, unless DHS operates a similar parole process for that country's nationals.
 Note that this requirement does not apply to immediate family members of an eligible beneficiary with whom they are traveling. - Has been ordered removed from the United States within the past five years or is subject to a bar to admissibility based on a prior removal order; - Has crossed irregularly into the United States, between ports of entry, after Jan.
 9, 2023 (for Cubans, Haitians and Nicaraguans) or after Oct.
 19, 2022 (for Venezuelans); - An exception applies to Cubans, Haitians and Nicaraguans who entered the United States without authorization after Jan.
 9, 2023, or Venezuelans who entered the United States after Dec.
-20, 2023, and have been permitted a single instance of voluntary departure pursuant to INA § 240B or withdrawal of their application for admission pursuant to INA § 235(a)(4) - Not have unlawfully crossed the Mexican or Panamanian borders after Jan.
+20, 2023, and have been permitted a single instance of voluntary departure pursuant to INA § 240B or withdrawal of their application for admission pursuant to INA § 235(a)(4)

+- Is Cuban or Haitian and has been interdicted at sea after April 27, 2023; - Has unlawfully crossed the Mexican or Panamanian borders after Jan.
 9, 2023 (for Cubans, Haitians and Nicaraguans), or after Oct.
 19, 2022 (for Venezuelans); or - Is under 18 and not traveling through this process accompanied by a parent or legal guardian, and as such is a child whom the inspecting officer would determine to be an unaccompanied child.